jackdesert/dailydancer/README.md

   * Make sure digital ocean is set for automatic backups
   * Fix bug where when in UTC time it is a new month, but in Portland it is still the old month, and daily dancer assigns events to *Next Year* when it should assign them to this year
+  * Get double line breaks from plain to display correctly.
+Use dailydancer promo as an example.

 Notes from my Sweetheart: